ThunderFly-aerospace/TFPM01/README.md

 ## Connection

-The sensor is connected to the MCU ATmega1284P by using [SZH-200BK26 wires](https://www.tme.eu/cz/details/szh-200bk26/signalove-konektory-raster-1-50mm/jst/) and [ZHR-5](https://www.tme.eu/cz/details/zhr-5/signalove-konektory-raster-1-50mm/jst/).
+The sensor is connected to the [TFUNIPAYLOAD](https://github.com/ThunderFly-aerospace/TFUNIPAYLOAD01) by using [SZH-200BK26 wires](https://www.tme.eu/cz/details/szh-200bk26/signalove-konektory-raster-1-50mm/jst/) and [ZHR-5](https://www.tme.eu/cz/details/zhr-5/signalove-konektory-raster-1-50mm/jst/).
 For testing the [ATmegaTQ4401A](https://www.mlab.cz/module/ATmegaTQ4401A/) module was used.
 The ATmega runs the Arduino firmware, which prepare [MAVLink](https://en.wikipedia.org/wiki/MAVLink) messages ready to logging and transport to TF-ATMON enabled GCS.

 Block schematic of that connection reflect following photo: